kayoyin/Prodigy/README.md

 From here on, the user can decide which method to employ.

-# Running the project
+## Running the project

-## Method 1:
+### Method 1:

-Now, the project will have two executables train and compose which you can execute with the commands
+Firstly, the user must ensure that his/her selected MIDI files is stored in the folder called, *music_gen* in his/her local copy of the repository.
+From here, it is necesarry to make use of our provided translating algorithms to create a csv file which the model can train on.
+Notice that there are two script that are given in the main folder: translatescript and backscript.
+These two scipts are deisgned to ensure fluidity for the user and automate the translating and retranslating process.

+partition.csv (merged midi files)

+Running two following commands will change translatescript to executable, and then make use of the translating script.

+    $> chmod +x translatescript
+    $> ./translatescript

+The translatescript translates and merges all the midi files in a format ready to use for the neural network.
+Moreover, it saves the output csv file in the utils folder as *insert here*.
+From there on, the training function automatically loads the data.
+Since alll the data is properly formatted for use, the user can start traing the model.
+To do this, simply run the following command in terminal:

     $> ./train

+Once training is complete (do not be allarmed if this takes time), simply run the following comapnd to start composing music!

     $> ./compose

+To use both of them, simply run them like any executable through the following command in terminal:

+Now, the last thing to do it translate the the output of the neural network (.csv) into an audiofile (.mid).
+The backscript automatically loads the output file and saves the audio file as *final.midi* in the main folder of the repository.
+Run the following commands to execute this:

+    $> chmod +x backscript
+    $> ./backscript

 You can either train a model from scratch or continue training on a saved model saved /utils/model.xml by executing train.
 You will need to have a training file /utils/training.csv that is a vector of integers corresponding to translated music.

-Then, you can generate compositions from the saved model by executing compose.

-Now in order to be able to use ./train and ./compose from midi files that are added by the user, notice that there are to script that are given in the main folder: translatescript and backscript.
-To change them to executable, the commands for both are :

-    $> chmod +x translatescript
-    $> chmod +x backscript

-Now translatescript's description is within the file translatescript and similarly for backscript.

-To use both of them, simply run them like any executable through the following command:

-    $> ./translatescript
-    $> ./backscript

 <a name="trans"></a>
 ## 3. Translating